KaiboLiu/PairingWebDemo/docs/ltf.md

 	```
 	so the function becomes `function groupRes(mydata, textWid)`

-	3. if you follow my suggestion of `mydata`, then you can construct the long string in `groupRes` as below (just pseudocode, you need to verify the code):
+	3. if you follow my suggestion of `mydata_array`, then you can construct the long string in `groupRes` as below (just pseudocode, you need to verify the code):
 	```javascript
 	final_string = ''
 	Lmax = data_array[0].seq.length